 Though you have made me see troubles, many and bitter, you will restore my life again; from the depths of the earth you will again bring me up.
 You will increase my honor and comfort me once more~ Psalm 71:20-21 NIV

-There are sins that thankfully seem to be unique to a few seriously creepy individuals.
+There are some sins unique to a few seriously creepy individuals.
 Normal people might joke about murder.
 However, few of people actually kill people.
 Even fewer people joke about cannibalism, human sacrifice or most of the sins listed in Leviticus chapter twenty.

 Then there are the other sins.